annielau/qa-exercise-FuncTest/README.md

 <img src="/images/resultsFail.png">

 ```
-The third test will fail because the error.
+The third test will fail due the error.

 Once the error is fixed, it will pass:
 ```